 The Reviewing Service currently sits within the remit of the Head of Service for Safeguarding.
-It currently comprises 12 IRO full-time posts (up from 11 following the additional P-T hours agreed), 3 of which are filled by 6 part time staff, 2 Business Support staff who are responsible for taking notes in complex CLA Reviews, and a Team Manager who is line managed by the Service Manager for Safeguarding.
-The interim Service Manager Emma Walters has now been appointed on a permanent basis.
+It currently comprises 12 IRO full-time posts (up from 11 following the additional P-T hours agreed), 4 of which are filled by 8 part time staff, 2 Business Support staff who are responsible for taking notes in complex CLA Reviews, and a Team Manager who is line managed by the Service Manager for Safeguarding.